-Whereas the technology of volumetric capturing is impressive, the establishing of an adequate application language may have some way to go.
+Whereas the technology of volumetric capturing is impressive, the establishment of an adequate application language may have some way to go.
 ‘Walk-in films’ had been proposed as a visionary playing field.
 The applications you could experience at the expo or at the event could not really live up to this promise, yet.
-Fraunhofer presented a demo application with volumetric video images that was comparable to the humble beginnings of early moving pictures.
+Fraunhofer presented a demo application with volumetric video images that were comparable to the humble beginnings of early moving pictures.
 The other cinematic VR applications were still working on the elaboration of 360° panoramic videos.

 While the attraction value of panoramic videos remains debatable, and their understanding as being VR is more than questionable, the exposed works nevertheless knew to impress on the content side: basically all nominated VR films focused on social and political topics.
 They tried to bring conflict and refugee situations closer to the spectator by means of immersive cinema.
-Moving pictures alone are no longer attractions anymore, but empathy can now make them moving on a completely different sensational level.
+Moving pictures alone are no longer attractions any more, but empathy can now make them moving on a completely different sensational level.

-Think global, interact local
+Think global, interact locally

 The conference program covered a broad range of fashionable high-tech topics like AR, MR, AI.
 A research program presented a framework for smart archiving and post-production procedures.
 VR filmmakers gave insights into the business side of cinematic VR distribution.
 More solid advertising and business applications for VR were discussed.
 Market outlooks from China completed the picture of a globalized framework of VR activities and proposed interesting role models according to local features: the US driving the tech, China providing the market, and Europe going for creativity – a very polite statement of virtual cordiality.